CrayLabs/SmartDashboard/doc/overview.rst

   smart dashboard --port 8888 --directory hello_world_exp

-The dashboard will automatically open in a browser at port 8888 when `smart dashboard ...` is invoked locally.
+The dashboard will automatically open in a browser at port 8888 when ``smart dashboard`` is invoked locally.

 .. note::